Tri County Community College Logo

 FAFSA Availability

-The FAFSA is now available each year on October 1 and allows almost all tax return filers to electronically transfer their tax return information directly into their FAFSA using the IRS Data Retrieval Tool (DRT).
-Students and their families can submit the application early, but may not receive confirmation of eligibility from the financial aid office until a later date
+The FAFSA is now available each year on October 1st and allows almost all tax return filers to electronically transfer their tax return information directly into their FAFSA.
+Students/parents are encouraged to transfer their tax data through the FA-DDX (Future Act Direct Data Exchange dataset).
+Students and their families can submit the application early, but may not receive confirmation of eligibility from the financial aid office until a later date.

 Eligibility Requirements